-Bentonite is a kind of clay that has been discovered in Fort Benton in the United States.
-It can have different colors, such as white, grey, red-white, brown-white, and light yellow.
+Bentonite has been discovered in Fort Benton in the United States.
+It can have different colors, like white, grey, red-white, brown-white, and light yellow.
+It is often used in the form of clay but can be bought in the form of a powder and then mixed with water it becomes a clay.
 Within this clay, you can find very small particles that allow bentonite to make the ground waterproof.
 Another property of bentonite is its high viscosity.
 This makes bentonite resistant to deformation by shear stress.
 Other properties of this type of clay are rheological properties, absorption properties, and a thixotropic property.
 The first one means that it becomes viscous in combination with water.
 The second one allows bentonite to absorb liquids.
 And the third one allows the solution to acquire the characteristics of a gel, which makes it easy to deform and move.

 What is bentonite used for?